SS Chulmleigh

 SS Chulmleigh was a British merchant ship of the mid-20th century.
 She was in service during the first years of the Second World War and was lost in November 1942 on Operation FB, a series of individual sailings from Iceland to northern Russia.
 The ship ran aground on Sørkapp at the south end of Svalbard.
-The survivors underwent a 6-week ordeal before being rescued; only the master and eight crewmen survived.
+The survivors of the wreck underwent a six-week ordeal that only the master and eight crewmen survived, eventually to be rescued.